 This is how our work makes a difference

-This report will be launched on Friday 4 February in conjunction with Church Action on Poverty.
-Statistics and stories are coming together to demonstrate the impact of "Your Local Pantries" in people's lives - "not just a full tummy"!
+This report, "Dignity, Choice, Hope", was launched in February 2021 in conjunction with Church Action on Poverty.
+Statistics and stories came together to demonstrate the impact of "Your Local Pantries" in people's lives - "not just a full tummy"!

 Constructing "dashboards" to present government and Church statistics about parish areas in an accessible manner.
 Congregations, priests and diocesan staff will have access to local information facilitating evidence-based decision making.
 Fiona's work includes digitising parish boundaries, modelling parish-level statistics, working with the Diocese to find the most suitable ways of presenting the data, and generating maps, charts, and tables for each parish.